Santa Fe Shooting Update: First Lawsuit Filed Against Dimitrios Pagourtzis’ Parents

 - Negligently entrusting their weapons to their son

 The documents refer to Pagourtzis as “monstrous murderer” and alleges that his parents “failed to teach their son any respect for life.”
-The document also states that had Demitrios not had access to these deadly weapons, loss of life could have very well been prevented.
+The document also states that had Dimitrios not had access to these deadly weapons, loss of life could have very well been prevented.

 “Had the Murderer not had available to him the weapons for his carnage, his hidden black rage might well have continued to simmer within, but, the life’s blood of his teacher and peers, including DECEDENT CHRISTOPHER JAKE STONE, would not have been so horribly, callously and needlessly spilled.”

 As the Inquisitr reported earlier this week, Pagourtzis didn’t just kill 10 people, he allegedly also taunted them as he shot them to death.
 Witnesses say that the shooter blasted a Japanese World War II military anthem on his cell phone while killing in cold blood.
-He also sang “Another one bites the dust” as he fired rounds from the Remington 870 shotgun and.38-caliber handgun.
+He also allegedly sang “Another one bites the dust” as he fired rounds from the Remington 870 shotgun and.38-caliber handgun.
 The shooter even went up to a group of students who were hiding in a closet and opened the door to yell “Surprise, motherf***er!” before murdering them.

 Earlier this week the Inquisitr shared a statement that the family of the shooter issued following the tragic events.